realjck/story-engine/README.md

     Enables learners to download personalized final quiz reviews and school-branded certificates, featuring their name, score, and other relevant details.

 - **Customizable:**
-    Includes the source code in the repository, allowing for tool customization and extensibility.
+    Includes the source code in the repository, feel free to clone or fork this project to customize it according to your needs.

 ## JS Librairies included:
 - **Dojo Toolkit 1.17.3**